 Measure and Quality Assurance/Quality Control (QA/QC) Standardization.
 The new measure guidelines will ensure measures are standardized and there is a standard, agreed-upon process for measure QA/QC prior to submission to Commission Staff to facilitate review and promote consistent measure quality.

 Carefully manage potential conflicts of interest.
 New measure work papers and data specifications will be developed by qualified independent firms.
-These firms will be screened to ensure they do not have a financial conflict of interest (i.e., do not plan to implement the measures they will be developing for at least three years) and Cal TF Members (both implementers and utilities) who expect to offer a measure in their portfolio within the next three years may not participate in the Cal TF measure affirmation process.
+These firms will be screened to ensure that financial motivations are understood and potential conflicts of interest can be managed.
+Cal TF Members (both implementers and utilities) who expect to offer a measure in their portfolio within the next three years may not participate in the Cal TF measure affirmation process.

 Dispute Resolution for Technical Disagreements.
 Any party will be able to initiate the dispute resolution process if they disagree with the outcome of the measure screening or measure review process.
 The process will ensure that disputes are resolved by an independent entity rather than a party to the dispute.